-It seems like everyone has a reason to be angry with China.
+It seems as if everyone has a reason to be angry with China.
 Human rights organisations campaign against its suppression of democracy in Hong Kong and its treatment of Uighur Muslims in ‘re-education’ camps.
 Corporate America has battled for years against intellectual property theft from Chinese businesses.
-Green activists protest its environmental record, while the arrival of 5G has created another point of friction as the UK and the US battle to limit Huawei’s influence.
+Green activists protest against its environmental record, while the arrival of 5G has created another point of friction as the UK and the US battle to limit Huawei’s influence.
 So what is the best way to handle this superpower?

 Speakers subject to change.